medic/cht-docs/content/en/apps/guides/integrations/openmrs.md

 | end group                     |                   |                                    |          |                     |            |            |                     |             |                |      |         |

-Sample payload would be as follows:
+A sample payload would be as follows:

 ```text